William Binnie (engineer): Professional institutions and honours

 Binnie first entered the Institution of Civil Engineers (ICE) as an associate member in 1892, becoming a full member in 1900 and serving as chairman of the ICE's committee on flooding in 1933.
-He was elected president of the ICE for the 1938-9 session, following in the footsteps of his father who was president for 1905-6.
+He was elected president of the ICE for the 1938-9 session, following in the footsteps of his father who was president for 1905–6.
 Binnie was also elected as president of the Institution of Sanitary Engineers in 1917 and of the Institution of Water Engineers in 1921.
 He served as chairman of the British sub-committee of the International Committee on Large Dams from 1933 to 1946.
 Binnie was also made an honorary member of the American Society of Civil Engineers and of the New England Waterworks Association.
 He was rewarded for his contributions to engineer by the French government by being made a chevalier (knight) of the Legion of Honour in 1948, yet was not honoured in any way by the British government.

 Personal life

 Binnie married Ethel Morse in 1900 with whom he had three sons.
 His eldest son, Geoffrey Morse Binnie was born on 13 November 1901 and would become a partner in his father's engineering practice.
 The elder Binnie retired to Tilehurst, Berkshire, where he died on 4 October 1949, his wife having predeceased him by two years.

-The Binnie & Partners engineering company continued practising in hydraulic engineering and was merged with Black & Veatch in 1995.
+The Binnie & Partners engineering company continued practising in hydraulic engineering, merged with Black & Veatch in 1995 and was resurrected as a brand following acquisition by RSK Group in December 2020.